salmonslay/landing/README.md

 This is my personal landing page for my projects and other stuff.
 It follows a portfolio / CV style and is built with pure HTML, JavaScript and SCSS.
 No frameworks or libraries are used.
 The only dependency is the [Font Awesome](https://fontawesome.com/) icon font.

-## Using the template
+## License / Using the template

+MIT.
 Feel free to use the template for your own landing page.
 Just fork the repository and change the content to your needs.

 ### JSON structure